-A A +A

 Summary

-He has written on a range of topics including the link between demographics and monetary policy, how blockchain technology will impact the economy, and the importance of the financial services sector in trade negotiations.
-In 2023, he won the Doug Purvis Memorial Prize alongside Steve Ambler and Thor Koeppl for C.D.
+He has written on various topics for the Institute, including the impact of demographics, the non-bank financial sector, and income inequality on monetary policy effectiveness, Canada’s housing market, and financial innovation and the necessary regulatory framework.
+In 2023, he won the Doug Purvis Memorial Prize alongside Steve Ambler and Thor Koeppl for the C.D.
 Howe Institute Commentary "The Consequences of the Bank of Canada's Ballooned Balance Sheet."

 Prior to joining the C.D.
 Howe Institute in early 2015, Jeremy worked in the international tax department at Deloitte & Touche LLP, in both the financial stability and international departments of the Bank of Canada, and as a lecturer at Brandeis University where he taught both macroeconomics and microeconomics while completing his PhD studies.